About the Team

 Project Directors

-Dr. Kim Butler
+Dr. Kim D. Butler

 Kim D. Butler is an Associate Professor in the Department of Africana Studies and Department of History at Rutgers University-New Brunswick.
 Her work focuses on the African diaspora, with a specialization in 20th century Afro-Brazilian history.
 Dr. Butler studies the challenges and possibilities of Black politics, and the political dimensions of culture.
 She fell in love with the many cultures of the African diaspora growing up in Brooklyn, NY at a time when virtually every corner of the Black world had a community there.
 That experience led her to her lifelong work on the commonalities of our struggles against anti-Blackness, and her fascination with the creativity of our responses to those challenges.
 With Insurgent Intersections, Dr. Butler hopes to focus attention on the specificities of Black experiences and initiatives within the larger debates around racial justice.